 Voltage Ride-Through Capability

 Clause 2.2.1 of UNIFI V3 states that “A GFM CBR is expected to ride-through events that result in operations outside normal limits.
 The ride-through capability should follow applicable standards (e.g. IEEE 1547, IEEE 2800) or grid operator requirements.
-This includes not just voltage ride-through, but also ride through of other events specified by the relevant standard or system planner such as voltage phase angle jumps.”
+This includes not just voltage ride-through, but also ride-through of other events specified by the relevant standard or system planner such as voltage phase angle jumps.”

 Performance During Symmetrical Faults